 Rodney grimaced and tried to keep his impatience under control.

 "More time isn't going to matter," he replied.
 "We know how we have the naquadah generators hooked into the Ancient systems.
 We have a good idea of how those Ancient systems are interconnected to share power."
 He picked up the file.
 "But until we actually start tearing one apart, no, we don't know if there are secondary systems that will need to be shut down or if the reroute will still supply enough power to an area.
 That's why we're starting with crew quarters and not, say, the stargate.
 Once we get one section done, the others should go faster."

 "But you think this power rerouting will work?"

-He could tell Elizabeth was still skeptical of the plan, even though his department had been working on the idea for weeks.
-He tried to keep the impatience out of his voice as he explained, again, why they needed to get the project moving.
+Rodney could tell Elizabeth was still skeptical of his plan, even though his department had been working on the idea for weeks.
+He tried to keep his growing frustration out of his voice as he explained, again, why they needed to get the project moving.

-Elizabeth frowned.
-He must not have masked his frustration as well as he'd hoped, he decided.
+Elizabeth frowned, and Rodney realised he must not have masked his frustration as well as he'd hoped.